 Asking how much an ERP system will cost is a bit like asking how much it will cost you to buy a new vehicle.
 Do you want a car, truck or SUV?
-Domestic or foreign brand?
+A domestic or foreign brand?
 A basic model or one with all the bells and whistles?
 The price range is wide based on your needs and wants.
-And the same is true for ERP systems.

 But this varies based on the size of your business and number of users.
 The complexity of your business, the features you want and how much customization you need to make the solution ‘fit’ your needs also factor in.

-1. Software Licensing Model
+1. Software licensing model

 License fees will vary based on the number of users and which licensing model you choose.
 Some of the most common ERP licensing models include:

 Typically seen with on-premise ERP software, you purchase perpetual licenses and own them.
 Even with your annual maintenance fees to access upgrades to new software versions, perpetual licenses offer a well-defined cost of ownership.
 Depending on the size of your organization, perpetual licenses can have a lower total cost of ownership over time, although the upfront costs can be a drawback for some companies.